-If an item is on the bank statement but has not yet been entered on the books, the items are entered as an adjustment to the balance per books.
-Bank service charges, check printing charges, and other electronic deductions that are not yet recorded on the books are deductions from the cash balance on the books.
-Electronic deposits not yet on the books are added to the cash balance per books.
+If an item is on the bank statement but has not yet been entered on the books, the items are noted as an adjustment to the balance per books.
+Bank service charges, check printing charges, and other electronic deductions that are not yet recorded in the company's accounts will become deductions from the cash balance per the books.
+Electronic deposits not yet recorded by the company will become additions to the cash balance per books.